 In addition, drinks were constantly refilled, food was served hot and decently fast, and the bill was brought over quickly.

 Brandy's is a typical family style restaurant, with a more local homestyle vibe that most of the restaurants in this town are lacking.
-On the downside, the decor is a bit absent due to the cramped setting.
-There are way too many tables cramped together for the small space.
+On the downside, the decor is a bit lacking due to the small, cramped setting.
+There are way too many tables cramped together for such a small space.

 The local art is nice, although a little more effort could have been put into the overall design to create a more attractive dining setting.